Sacred Scriptures Bethel Edition: Notable aspects

-Preface section
+Preface

-The SSBE is distinguishable by its preface section, which describes the setting, language and name of the Bible.
-Evidence is offered to show how the rendering Jehovah is a serious mispronunciation of the Tetragrammaton.
-Among some of the terms used by scholars to describe the name Jehovah are "morphological monstrosity" and a "mispronunciation".
+The SSBE includes an extensive preface outlining the historical, linguistic, and theological basis for restoring the Sacred Names.
+It documents scholarly objections to the rendering “Jehovah,” frequently described in academic literature as a mispronunciation or artificial hybrid form.

 Meyer wrote in the Sacred Name Broadcaster:

 We as humans cannot choose the name which we personally wish to call him.
 He has already named himself!

 Also, "the best transliteration of this name into English is spelled Yahweh, and is so pronounced".
 They therefore reject the English titles for God's name, claiming to trace such titles etymologically to the worship of other deities.

 Corrected terms and glossary

-The Sacred Scriptures Bethel Edition is a Bible which attempts to restore the original words, which would have appeared in the original texts, by restoring the names Yahweh and Yahshua to the text and other words.
-In a Pure Religious Vocabulary section, Meyer explains that changes have occurred in the usages of the English words themselves over the centuries, and that we should return to the original texts as closely as we can.
-Meyer admonishes the reader of the Pure Religious Glossary section of the Bible to be like the noble Bereans and prove these scholarly items relating to the origin of some of the words for themselves.
+A “Pure Religious Vocabulary” section addresses the etymology of commonly used theological terms, encouraging readers to examine their origins critically and to verify claims through independent study, following the example of the noble Bereans.

 Here are just some of the corrected terms used along with their definitions: